soilwater/crnpy/docs/correction_routines.md

     See [crnpy.crnpy.bwe_correction][] and [crnpy.crnpy.biomass_to_bwe][] documentation for the implementation details.

 ### Road correction
-Due to the known high sensitivity closer to the detector, use cases like rover surveys could require the use of a correction factor accounting for the differences between the field soil water content and the road water content (Schrön et al., (2018)).
+The lCRNPY library includes functions to correct for the effect of roads during rover surveys which account for the field soil water content and the road water content following the approach proposed by Schrön et al., (2018).

 | Road correction |
 |-----------------|